 How safe is Pristina?

-Pristina, and Kosovo, in general, is considered to be very safe.
+Pristina, and Kosovo, in general, are considered to be very safe.
 You can walk freely with your camera and take pictures here and there, and also walking at night is safe.

 Of course, it’s always recommended to be cautious of the surroundings, and there will be catcalling, but I haven’t heard of anyone getting into trouble while visiting Pristina.